 An increase in the percent of North Carolina 35-44-year-olds earning a living wage may indicate:

 The share of North Carolina adults ages 35-44 earning a family-sustaining wage peaked in 2007 at 55%, just before the Great Recession.
 This proportion steadily declined, dropping below half of adults in 2010 and reaching its low point in 2012 at 47%.
-This proportion increased to 54% in 2019 but has not yet fully recovered to pre-recession levels.
+This proportion increased to 57% in 2021, the highest share in the last 15 years.

-Among North Carolina’s Asian residents, more than seven in ten earn a family-sustaining wage (73%).
-This share is more than six in ten among white residents (63%).
-Just over half of multiracial 35-44-year-olds earned a family-sustaining wage in 2019 (51%), higher than rates among black (41%) and American Indian (31%) residents.
-Our state’s Hispanic residents were least likely to earn a family-sustaining wage: 27% earned family-sustaining wages in 2019.
+Among North Carolina’s Asian residents, more than seven in ten earn a family-sustaining wage (77%).
+This share is more than six in ten among White residents (66%).
+Just over half of Multiracial 35-44-year-olds earned a family-sustaining wage in 2021 (54%), higher than rates among Black (45%) and American Indian (36%) residents.
+Our state’s Hispanic residents were least likely to earn a family-sustaining wage: 30% earned family-sustaining wages in 2021.